RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetHacker introduced SPOTLIGHT to appreciate the findings and technical writing of individuals.

 - 22nd November 2020
-> ResetHacker conducts his 1st Joint Meeting with community and all the departments to nominate the leader, new roles, helpdesk for the community and resolving the question of team ResetHacker.
+> ResetHacker conducts his 1st Joint Meeting with the community and all the departments to nominate the leader, new roles, helpdesk for the community and resolving the question of team ResetHacker.

 > ResetHacker team leaders assigned a task to create NDA and automate the work of ResetHacker Community.

 - 7th November 2020
 > ResetHacker announced his Monthly webinar series to promote pentesting and improve bug hunting.

-> Team leader of ResetHacker & CTF players received a HTB VIP access from Board of Directors of ResetHacker.
+> Team leader of ResetHacker & CTF players received an HTB VIP access from Board of Directors of ResetHacker.

 > ResetHacker launches RHv3.0 to enhance the knowledge of team members and reduced the daily contribution inside the Community to 3hr per week.

 - 21st October 2020
-> ResetHacker received an Gift from **Spyspe**.
+> ResetHacker received a Gift from **Spyspe**.

 - 18th October 2020
 > RH_CCID officially launched the cybercrime report portal to take query for the investigation.
-> ResetHacker CTF creators (Cyberknight, Mr.Unstoppable and Thehackercrew) volunteered bsidesmaharastra by creating challenges in event.
+> ResetHacker CTF creators (Cyberknight, Mr.Unstoppable and Thehackercrew) volunteered bsidesmaharastra by creating challenges in the event.

 - 17th October 2020
 > ResetHacker got an invitation to become a Community partner of Bsidemaharasha.
-> ResetHacker notified team regarding the invitation we receive from Founder of Bsidemaharasha to creator CTF challenges for a their upcoming event.
+> ResetHacker notified team regarding the invitation we receive from Founder of Bsidemaharasha to creator CTF challenges for their upcoming event.

 - 7th October 2020
 > ResetHacker announced the partnership giveaway with Spyspe.